Hydrostatic head is the measurement of the water pressure that a fabric will withstand - in other words, how waterproof it is.

 There is no internationally accepted standard for how high this should be for a ‘waterproof’ fabric.

-In real-world terms, a dry bag intended for use inside a backpack will only require a modest hydrostatic head; a dry bag intended for paddling will need a much higher hydrostatic head.
+A dry bag intended for use inside a backpack will only require a modest hydrostatic head; a dry bag intended for paddling/whitewater will need a much greater ability to keep water out.

 Read more on our BLOG.